My rating: 2 stars

 The fundamental thing to know about Os Memoráveis by the Portuguese writer Lídia Jorge is that in its essence it really isn’t a book about the events that took place on 25 April 1974, the day that marked the end of four decades of dictatorship in Portugal, despite them being mentioned throughout.
 This novel is most of all an account of how people perceive their past and struggle to adapt to present-day life.

 Ana Maria Machado is a Portuguese reporter living in Washington.
 At the end of 2003, she was invited to the house of the ambassador who was the official envoy of the US in Portugal in 1975 and was compelled to work on a documentary about the revolution that had taken place almost 30 years before.
-While they were discussing how impressive it was that it ended up being a peaceful revolution, she pretended not to remember neither the name of the flower which became the symbol of the insurrection nor of the song that served as the signal to start the military operation.
+While they were discussing how impressive it was that it ended up being a peaceful revolution, she pretended not to remember neither the name of the flower which became the symbol of the insurrection nor of the song that served as the signal for the start of the military operation.
 She was reluctant to accept to take part in the project, as apparently there were some unsolved family issues she didn’t want to face.

 However, after reading several old letters kept by the ambassador, she became more interested in that story of the country she had left behind and accepted to work on the documentary, which was going to be supervised by Bob Peterson, the ambassador’s godson.
 She thus returned to Portugal and asked two of her former university colleagues for assistance.